The William Bonar Poetry Prize 2023

 Supported by St Mungo’s Mirrorball and Scotland-based publisher Red Squirrel Press

-Submissions are now open for the second, 2022, annual poetry prize for Scottish-based poets in memory of William Bonar.
+Submissions are now open for the third, 2023, annual poetry prize for Scottish-based poets in memory of William Bonar.
 This gifted and well-loved poet was the co-founder of St Mungo’s Mirrorball.
 He published three titles, his second pamphlet and full collection were published by Red Squirrel Press.

 Entrants should be over 18 years old and currently based in Scotland.
 They should not previously have had a pamphlet or collection published by a publisher.
 Entry is free but restricted to one entry each year.